Human-Language-Intelligence/Harmful-Suicide-Content-Detection/README.md

-# Harmful Suicide Content Detection Benchmark
+# Iterative Large Language Model - Guided Sampling and Expert-Annotated Benchmark Corpus for Harmful Suicide Content Detection: Development and Validation of a Benchmark Dataset

 ## Overview
 This repo provides source code, dataset explanations and instructions on how to apply for the Harmful Suicide Content Detection Benchmark (through data usage agreement).